andmoredev/andmoredev/content/blog/lambda_durable_functions.md

 title = "Step Functions without ASL?
 Welcome Lambda Durable Functions" date = 2025-12-17T00:00:00-00:00 draft = false description = "I've regularly said that AWS Step Functions is my favorite service, this all might be changing with the introduction of Lambda Durable Functions.
-We'll be going on a deep dive into durable functions and a step by step guide on how to set one up and running" tags = ["AWS", "Serverless", "Lambda"]
+We'll be going on a deep dive into durable functions and how they work." tags = ["AWS", "Serverless", "Lambda"]
 [[images]]
   src = "img/lambda-durable-functions/title.png"